MosheBlumbergX/GarminBulkExport/README.md

 ## split.sh

-split.sh will split the activities to directories of 10 files, as Strava limit 25 uploads at a time.
+split.sh will split (copy) the activities to directories of 10 files, as Strava limit 25 uploads at a time.

 Downloaded activities should go into `$src`, it will end up in `$dest`